Ресторан «Маяк» фото 2024

 The roof of the building is a panoramic location that offers a gorgeous view of the city(photos 37, 42-43).
 If you have to visit this abandoned building – find an opportunity to get on its roof.

 It is also worth paying attention to the interesting ceramic elements of the interior and exterior of this restaurant complex.
-For a person who is not versed in art, these seemingly anamorphic designs may seem strange.
-But these ceramic lighting plafonds, ceramic panels and bas-reliefs and, of course, the decorative installation of the bar finish(photo 44) – all these elements were made individually by ceramic artists Trikolenko E and Trikolenko V. That is, all these ceramic plastics are unique works of art.
-I was even shocked when I saw that these ceramics began to be beaten and defaced.
+For a person who is not versed in art, these seemingly anamorphic constructions may seem strange.
+But these ceramic lighting plafonds, ceramic panels and, of course, the decorative installation of the bar finish (photo 44) – all these elements were made individually by ceramic artists Eugene and Valery Trikolenko.
+That is, all this ceramic plastic is unique works of art.
+I was even shocked when I saw that these ceramics started to be beaten and damaged.
+As for the authorship of the bas-reliefs outside – their authorship belongs to Yuri Pavlov.
 I hope the next owners will be smart enough to use these works as a tourist highlight.

 Бар Нептун